This past summer, I travelled to South Carolina to visit my mother’s family in Sumter, South Carolina.

 I have seen one other small Bald Cypress forest in Sumter County near where my mother was born.
 It straddles either side of a well travel country road.
 I have often seen drivers moving at a flying 60 m.p.h. slam on brakes and back up to marvel at the deep, dark coolness of the roadside Bald Cypress Swamp.

+My family who live in the area, said most of the land used to be Cypress swamp.
 I like to think what it was like before most of the forest was cut down and the land was a patchwork of dry upland southern forest and wet swamps.